Introducing guest blogger Anjali from Travel Melodies

 Anjali is a travel blogger based in Delhi.
 She left her corporate job to see what having life exactly feels like and never looked back.
 Her 11-year-old daughter is her best travel buddy.
 Her goal is to travel to all the seven continents with her family.
 Antarctica remains her dream destination.
 She blogs at Travel Melodies.

 With thanks to Anjali for her contribution to our guest series.
-You may also like to read about Bangalore with Kids.
+You may also like to read about Bangalore with Kids or head to the coast; these are the best beaches in India with family.

 Bookmark this page or save it to Pinterest for later